PeterShinners/comp/design/shape.md

 A shape is not a value.
 It is a referencable part of the module namespace that is accessed within the module and other modules after !import.

+Shapes can be marked as module-private by adding a trailing `&` to the shape name (e.g., `!shape ~internal-config& = {...}`).
+Module-private shapes are only accessible within the defining module and cannot be referenced by code in other modules.
+For comprehensive information about module privacy, see [Modules, Imports, and Namespaces](module.md) and [Functions and Blocks](function.md).

 ```comp
 !shape ~point-2d = {
     x ~num = 0